Ashfield School, Kirkby-in-Ashfield

-Ashfield School is a large secondary school with academy status located in Kirkby-in-Ashfield, Nottinghamshire, England, which educates pupils with ages 11–19.
+Ashfield School or Ashfield Comprehensive School is a large secondary school with academy status located in Kirkby-in-Ashfield, Nottinghamshire, England, which educates pupils with ages 11–19.

 The school has approximately 2,500 students, split into six houses – Trent, Chesterfield, Thoroton, Byron, Hargreaves and Coates.
 The six houses have students from all year groups except those who are from the sixth form.

-The current headteacher of the school is Mr J. Maher, who replaced Mr Dick Vasey in 2017, after the latter became CEO of the Two Counties Trust, of which Ashfield School is a part.
+The current headteacher of the school is John Maher, who replaced Dick Vasey in 2017, after the latter became CEO of the Two Counties Trust, of which Ashfield School is a part.

-Ashfield School was chosen as a training ground for the London 2012 Olympics.